d1f0lt/tanks/README.md

 # Just Tanks

-Just tanks is a free and opensource multiplayer game.
+Just tanks is a free and opensource multiplayer arcade game inspired by "Battle City".
 Your goal is to destroy the opponent's tanks and not be destroyed by them.
 You can choose either a multiplayer to play with up to 10 friends or single-player to improve your skills with relaxing game against bots.
 Get money for your wins and use them to transform your little tank into the war machine.

 ## Controls

-* W --- move up
+* W &ndash; move up
-* A --- move left
+* A &ndash; move left
-* S --- move down
+* S &ndash; move down
-* D --- move right
+* D &ndash; move right
-* SPACE --- make a shot
+* SPACE &ndash; make a shot
-* ESC --- to pause game
+* ESC &ndash; to pause game

 You can also use the arrow keys on your keyboard to move.